ChandulaNethmal/chandulanethmal.github.io/_posts/2022-12-30-Digital_Camera.md

   teaser: "assets/images/camera/cam1.jpeg"
   og_image: "assets/images/camera/cam1.jpeg"
 categories:
-  - Electronics
   - Tech
 tags:
   - Camera
 toc: true
 ---
-Read my article on the interesting story of digital cameras including camera types, basic structure and functionality.
+Read my article on the interesting explanation of digital cameras including camera types, basic structure and functionality.
 If you're interested in buying a new camera or getting into photography or even curious about what is happening inside a digital camera, Great!
 This article is for you :D.

 ## Digital Camera

-**Note:** I'm just a tech enthusiast and not an expert photographer...
+**Note:** I'm just a tech enthusiast, not an expert photographer {: .notice--danger}
-{: .notice--danger}

 A digital camera is no longer a stranger item since it's becoming a day-to-day appliance.
 It's a device that captures photographs and videos using an electronic image sensor and stores the images and videos digitally, rather than on film.

 One advantage is that you can see the images you have taken immediately after you have taken them because the images are displayed on a screen on the back of the camera.
-This allows you to check the composition and focus of the image, and delete any that are not satisfactory.
+This allows you to check the composition of the image, and delete any that are not satisfactory.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam2.gif)